ninabarzh/ipa/content/en/docs/workshops/detect-fakes/deepfake-response-kit.md

 translationKey: "deepfake-kit"
 ---

-The scenarios and ideas explored in this workshop do not just stay in the room — they can help make the Deepfake Defence Kit stronger for others.
+The scenarios and ideas explored in this workshop do not just stay in the room,  they can help make the Deepfake Defence Kit stronger for others.
 At the end of the session, we will ask if the group is comfortable sharing any of today’s tips, strategies, or wording.
 Nothing will be taken without everyone’s agreement, and any shared contributions will be anonymised.
 If even one person prefers not to share, we will respect that choice in full.